cakephp/docs/en/tutorials-and-examples/blog/part-three.rst

     echo $this->Form->button(__('Save Article'));
     echo $this->Form->end();

-When you go to the address `/yoursite/articles/add` and you should see a list of categories to choose.
+When you go to the address `/yoursite/articles/add` you should see a list of categories to choose.

 .. meta::